-The following is some terminology you will encounter in the backup and restore procedures described here.
+The following are some terms you will encounter in the Oracle Globally Distributed Database backup and restore procedures.

 - Target database A database RMAN is to back up. - Global SCN A common point in time for all target databases for which a restore of the entire sharded database is supported.
 A restore point is taken at this global SCN, and the restore point is the point to which the sharded database (including the shard catalog) can be restored.